xdrip-js/Lookout/README.md

 * Click "Menu" on the Lookout page, then `CGM` and `Transmitter`, then `Reset Transmitter`, then `Reset`
 * wait 5 minutes and press the "Menu" button, then `CGM` and `Transmitter`, the `Age` should show as less than a day.
 * After successfully resetting the transmitter, follow the instructions above to start a sensor session.

+## Setup fakemeter
+* Set a meter ID in the CGM/Transmitter menu or using `lookout meterid` command (default value is 000000)
+* Set meter ID on the pump to match

 ## Making it permanent
 So far in the above you've only run Lookout from the command line - the next time you close your terminal, or reboot your rig, it will only run if you add it to your crontab: